Skip to content

 Content Test Groups

-Similar to sending a preview test of a message, the Content Test Group saves you time and allows you to launch tests to a pre-defined list of Braze users simultaneously.
+Similar to sending a preview test of a message, the Content Test Group saves you time and lets you launch tests to a pre-defined list of Braze users simultaneously.
 This is available for push, in-app messages, SMS, email, and Content Cards in Braze.
-Only groups tagged as Content Test Groups will be available in the preview section of a message.
+Only groups tagged as Content Test Groups are available in the preview section of a message.

-You can select individual Braze users or as many internal groups to send the message to.
-If your message includes any Liquid or other dynamic personalization, Braze will use the attributes available for each user to personalize the message contents.
-For users who have no attributes, Braze will use the default value set.
+Select individual Braze users or any number of internal groups to send the message to.
+If your message includes any Liquid or other dynamic personalization, Braze uses the attributes available for each user to personalize the message contents.
+For users who have no attributes, Braze uses the default value set.

-Additionally, if you preview the message as a random user, custom user, or existing user, you can send that previewed version instead.
-Clearing the checkbox allows you to send based on each user’s attributes versus the previewed version.
+Additionally, if you preview the message as a random user, a custom user, or an existing user, you can send that previewed version instead.
+Clearing the checkbox lets you send based on each user’s attributes versus the previewed version.

-If you use an IP pool to send out an email, you can select which IP pool you would like the email to be sent from by selecting the pool from the dropdown available.
+If you use an IP pool to send out an email, select which IP pool to send the email from by selecting the pool from the dropdown available.

 The Test section of the in-app message editor to select the Content Test Group.